Bucks vs. Heat: Betting Trends, Record ATS, Home/Road Splits

 Additional Bucks Insights & Trends

-- The Bucks have a 3-7 record against the spread while finishing 6-4 overall over their last 10 contests.
+- The Bucks have covered the spread twice, and are 5-5 overall, in their last 10 contests.

 New to BetMGM Sportsbook?
 We've got a great offer for new users!
 Be sure to use our link to get this fantastic first-time player promotion.